philnash/screen-capture/README.md

 ## Chrome extension

-In the `/extension` directory is a minimal implementation of a Chrome extension that will give access to strams from the [`chrome.desktopCapture` API](https://developer.chrome.com/extensions/desktopCapture).
+In the `/extension` directory is a minimal implementation of a Chrome extension that will give access to streams from the [`chrome.desktopCapture` API](https://developer.chrome.com/extensions/desktopCapture).

 ## Screen capture in Chrome